 A Simple Favor

-If you're looking for that feminine representation Ana de Armas brought to such a male dominated genre, then A Simple Favor is the flick for you.
+If you're looking for that feminine representation Ana de Armas brought to such a male-dominated genre, then A Simple Favor is the flick for you.
 Stephanie Smothers (Anna Kendrick) is a single mother crushing the game with a parenting vlog.
-Emily Nelson (Blake Lively) is an upperclass and highly secretive woman whose son goes to the same school as Stephanie's.
+Emily Nelson (Blake Lively) is an upper-class and highly secretive woman whose son goes to the same school as Stephanie's son.
 The two women become quick unlikely friends.
 When Emily disappears, Stephanie is determined to find the truth.

 The Nice Guys